JiHong88/suneditor/README.md

 // Called before the image is uploaded
 // If false is returned, no image upload is performed.
-/**
+// If new fileList are returned,  replaced the previous fileList /**
  * files: Files array
  * info: {